 - Slowly incorporate beef stock into the roux, mixing to combine as it is added.

-- Cover the pot and let simmer for two hours.
+- Cover the pot and let simmer for two hours, or until the venison is fork tender.
 10 minutes before serving, add an addition sprig of fresh sage and taste for salt, adjusting as needed.

 Don't forget to check out the rest of my mouthwatering venison recipes too!